sveetch/flechette-insolente/README.rst

 ===================

-Named after french version of `Dart Sass`_, this is a laboratory for research and development on using Dart sass with its `Embedded Sass Protocol`_.
+Named after french version of `Dart Sass`_, this is a laboratory for research and development on wrapping Dart sass.

 Dependencies